-FP FIN 6.04: Financial Management System
+FP FIN 5.04: Financial Management System

-An organization that assumes fiduciary responsibility for, or disburses client funds:
+An organization that assumes fiduciary responsibility for, or disburses the funds of persons served:

-segregates client funds from other organization funds; and
+segregates the funds of persons served from other organization funds; and

-protects client assets.
+protects the assets of persons served.

-NA The organization does not assume fiduciary responsibility for, or disburse client or non-fee-for-service funds to service recipients.
+NA The organization does not assume fiduciary responsibility for or disburse personal or non-fee-for-service funds to service recipients.

-Interpretation: Organizations should manage client funds in accordance with applicable rules and regulations.
+Interpretation: Organizations should manage the funds of persons served in accordance with applicable rules and regulations.
 This may include for example: (a) daily deposits of funds, (b) credit balances on accounts, (c) uncashed checks, (d) funds left in the deposit accounts of persons served, and (e) trust account reconciliation.

 Interpretation: Fiduciary responsibility refers to an individual’s or organization’s responsibility to act in good faith on behalf of another person.
 The fiduciary is legally or ethically trusted to make decisions in the best interest of the person and may not use their role to benefit themselves.
 Examples of fiduciary relationships include those of a guardian and ward or representative payee and beneficiary.

-Examples: Examples of the types of funds that organizations may assume responsibility for or disburse to clients include: (a) allowances for children and youth in out-of-home care, (b) funds under the control of the organization in guardianship cases, and (c) social security or SSI benefits when the organization serves as the representative payee.
+Examples: Types of funds that organizations may assume responsibility for or disburse to persons served may include: (a) allowances for children and youth in out-of-home care, (b) funds under the control of the organization in guardianship cases, and (c) social security or SSI benefits when the organization serves as the representative payee.